cj-cloud2/java_tdd/challanges_only/006 Dummy Example - Challange.md

 - Tests used **stubs** for inventory data retrieval.
 - Followed **TDD Red → Green → Refactor** pattern.
 - Gradually added complexity while maintaining test pass status.

-***

-If you want, I can now give you the **fully runnable test suite and stub classes** so you can actually execute the TDD cycle step-by-step.
-Would you like me to prepare that?